SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

     | jq '.datacenters|length'
 ```

-This should produce a single scalar value as output, like this (with the value reflecting the number of elements in your datacenters array):
+This should produce a single scalar value as output, like this (with the value reflecting the number of elements in your array of data centers):

 ```
 3